 Why are contacts from a different device or app appearing in my Dropbox?

 With your permission, Dropbox syncs contacts from devices on which you use Dropbox.
-This feature makes it easy to share and collaborate with all of your contacts directly from Dropbox, whether they're from a linked device or a third-party source (Facebook, Google, Twitter, or Yahoo).
+This feature makes it easy to share and collaborate with all of your contacts directly from Dropbox, whether they're from a linked device or a third-party source like Google or Twitter.
 Click here if you'd like to remove these contacts from your Dropbox.